Save Your Mouth and Smile from Complex Issues

 No. Not all patients that get dental implants will need a bone graft.
-You will need a bone graft if your dentist determines that you do not have sufficient jawbone area to support a dental implant.
+You will need a bone graft if our dentist in Tulsa determines that you do not have sufficient jawbone area to support a dental implant.
 Most patients do not need a bone graft before getting dental implants.

 Does a tooth extraction hurt?